SPECIALLY SELECTED TIMELINE

 Mission information: Official Site • Wikipedia

-InSight is a robotic stationary lander designed to study the interior of the planet Mars.
+InSight was a robotic stationary lander designed to study the interior of the planet Mars.

 Launched on May 5, 2018 it landed successfully on the surface of Mars on November 26, 2018.